Risk and recovery. Putting the spotlight on duty of care.

 Although many travellers are keen to hit the road, the first ‘post-pandemic’ trip might be daunting.

-Talk to your employees, get a sense of some of their fears and frustrations.
+Companies are being urged to talk openly with employees, to get a sense of how people are feeling about travel.
 Use this feedback to reassess and reinforce your travel risk management strategy.

-The Institute of Travel Management recommends that travel managers ask their travellers some important questions before a trip is confirmed, including:
+The Institute of Travel Management recommends companies ask their travellers some important questions before a trip is confirmed, such as:

 - How do you feel about this business trip?